scummvm/scummvm/README.md

 <http://www.ucw.cz/draci-historie/index-en.html>

-### 3.10) Flight of the Amazon Queen notes
+### 3.9) Flight of the Amazon Queen notes

-In order to use a non-freeware version of Flight of the Amazon Queen (from original CD), you will need to place the `queen.tbl` file (available from the `Downloads` page on our website) in either the directory containing the `queen.1` game data file, in your extrapath, or in the directory where your ScummVM executable resides.
+Only the original non-freeware version of Flight of the Amazon Queen (from original CD), requires the `queen.tbl` datafile (available from the `Downloads` page on our website) in either the directory containing the `queen.1` game data file, in your extrapath, or in the directory where your ScummVM executable resides.